do0dleman/colors/README.md

 In three others methods hue is being changed.
 Then colors' value is being changed to make different shades.

-You can learn more about the methods [here](https://en.wikipedia.org/wiki/Color_scheme)
+You can learn more about the methods [here](https://en.wikipedia.org/wiki/Color_scheme).

 ## Upcoming updates

-Soon will be released ability to change "seed" color manualy and to choose generation manualy.
+Soon will be released ability to choose generation method manualy.

 ## License